noahehall/theBookOfNoah/aws_developer.md

     - it can allow or deny
   32. can you block IPs with network ACLs or security groups?
     - network acls: YES!
-    - security groups: NO! there is no way to deny traffic
+    - security groups: NO! there is no way to deny traffic to a specific IP, you can only allow/deny ports
   33. how do you make a bastion server highly available?
     - create multiple subnets (at least 2)
   34. can you build out a VPC from memory?